DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

    - Default value is 12.00 cents/kWh
    - The price must be between 0 and 1000

-2. **Loaded from the ESP32 device**
+2. **Received via MQTT from ESP32**
-   - When the dashboard first opens, it asks the ESP32 what price is currently saved
+   - ESP32 publishes grid price in telemetry messages via MQTT
+   - Dashboard receives it automatically when connected to MQTT
    - This makes sure the dashboard shows the correct price

 ### How It Gets Saved

 **Simple explanation:**
 1. User types a new price in the dashboard
-2. After 2.5 seconds (to avoid sending too many requests), the dashboard sends the new price to the ESP32
+2. Dashboard publishes the new price via MQTT to the ESP32 (if control commands are enabled)
 3. The ESP32 receives it and saves it permanently in its memory
 4. The price stays saved even if the ESP32 is turned off and back on

+**Note:** In the current MQTT-based architecture, control commands may be disabled.
+Grid price is primarily set on the ESP32 device itself.

 ### Where It's Saved